BLOG

 • Buying goods and services with cryptocurrency

-Here’s a formula you can use to calculate your gains and losses:
+Here’s a formula you can use to calculate your gains and losses from a disposal:

 Capital Gain formula